daosyn/blog/content/post/psp-go.md

 Each single game had a lot of longevity, mainly out of necessity.
 I had an allowance, and that meant that I had to carefully think out what my next move would be, because the next game I would decide on would be the game I would be stuck with for the next few months.

+In recent years, the time and effort that the hacking scene has put into the PSP has really shown.
+Firmware updates have halted long ago, and even the latest version is now exploitable.
+A custom firmware can be easily installed onto the little device that allows for unsigned code to be executed.
+This means that emulators can be loaded onto it, allowing one to play any game on a wide range of consoles, including NES, SNES, GBA, PS1, and Sega Genesis.

+Commuting to places has never been boring since.